Dun-Njuguna/Hero/src/README.md

 ----------------------------------------------------------------------

 ## Project Objectives
-The objective of this project is to create an application, that allows the user to create a custom hero and asign a squad.
+The objective of this project is to create an application, that allows the user to create a custom hero and assign a squad.

 ----------------------------------------------------------------------